EarthwiseFramework/Prototype-IT/README.md

-# Prototype-IT
+#Earthwise-IT: The Earthwise Framework SDSS for the Islands Trust of British Columbia, Canada

-The Earthwise Framework SDSS for the sample project based on Islands Trust, British Columbia, conservation planning.
-(Note that it was originally called LandAdvisor.)
+Note, this page was called Prototype-IT at one point, and the tool was originally called LandAdvisor.

 This is for ArcGIS Desktop 10.x, based on the Islands Trust conservation planning project